 “3Labs” on Warner Drive has been one of the most exciting and fun projects of my career from an engineering perspective.
 The owner allowed us to dream big!
 The design team decided to take on the challenge of achieving a great aesthetic and usage while maintaining great structural performance.
 Design Team: Profeta/Royalty Architecture, Tectonics Construction, and Structural Focus.
 Personally dealing with an existing structure is more fun because it becomes a puzzle that has to be figured out and solved.
 The engineering principles may be basic but how you apply those principles to solve an obstacle differs in every project.
 The level of difficulty is what makes it more interesting.

-The new Sony Pictures eight-story building project is coming to an end but it has been thrilling because we worked with a new method of construction.
+The new Sony Pictures eight-story building project was thrilling because we worked with a new method of construction.
 We looked at several options and based on the project’s objectives and restrictions, we decided that this was a great opportunity to use new technology to benefit the client in terms of schedule and cost.
 Design Team: Gensler, C.W.
 Driver, and Structural Focus.

 I enjoy working on big historic structures, I love the challenges displayed by unique structural systems.
 My dream project involves a distinctive engineering problem in a well-known historic landmark and a solution that makes the building better.